ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 - runtime configuration,
 - set of input values, associated objects and their internal states,
 - correct behaviour,
-- set of output results if any.
+- set of output results.

 Each test case should be instrumented with a special method: *setUp*,  which is preparing the testing enviroment.
 This is the correct place for constructing input and output data stubs, mock objects that the production code is using from the outside world and initial state of object